New Benchmarks Set For GON Lake & River Records

 The biggest detail folks miss with getting a fish on GON‘s records list is not having it weighed on a set of scales that have been certified by the Department of Agriculture.

 “Those scales are what brings credibility to the records,” said Daryl.
-“I’m thankful for those with meat markets, hardware stories and tackle shops who are willing to allow our GON community to bring in their fish for official weights.
+“I’m thankful for those with meat markets, hardware stores and tackle shops who are willing to allow our GON community to bring in their fish for official weights.
 Without those people, it would be difficult for our anglers to get their fish recognized.”

 These days many lake-record fish are released alive after being weighed and verified.